Top credit manager at Citadel hedge firm dismissed

 The quantitative credit unit invests in various systematic credit trading strategies and in credit instruments such as bonds, single-name credit default swaps (CDS) and index CDS in the United States and Europe.

 The group is now being run by Jamey Thompson, a portfolio manager in the credit business who joined Citadel in 2008.
-Individuals that were in the firm’s fundamental credit group have folded into Thompson’s unit in recent months, as part of a reorganization of the credit business.
+The firm’s fundamental credit group has been folded into Thompson’s unit in recent months.

-The quantitative credit book contributes to Citadel’s flagship funds, Kensington and Wellington, which have gained about 7.5 percent for the year through May, according to a person familiar with the numbers.
+The credit books contribute to Citadel’s flagship funds, Kensington and Wellington, which have gained about 7.5 percent for the year through May, according to a person familiar with the numbers.

 Hensle’s credit portfolio was in positive territory at the time he was let go, according to the source, and the portfolio had recorded flat to slightly positive gains in 2011.

-Hensle, who previously headed the U.S. liquid structured credit market-making unit at Bank of America Corp (BAC.N), joined Citadel in 2006.
+Hensle, who previously headed the U.S. liquid structured credit market-making unit at Bank of America Corp, joined Citadel in 2006.

 In 2009 he and another manager, Becket Wolf, replaced structured credit head Chris Boas, who had been elevated to the role of global head of credit markets in the firm’s securities business, which itself was later shuttered.
 Boas left Citadel in early 2011.

-This year, Griffin has had much better results for investors.
+This year, Griffin has had better results for investors.
 In January, he said Citadel’s flagship Kensington and Wellington funds had fully recovered from the steep losses incurred during the financial crisis.
-The hedge fund returned 63 percent in 2009, 11 percent in 2010, and 20 percent in 2011, when hedge funds on average lost 5 percent.